 - Risk evaluation

 Chances are, you’re reading that and still thinking the definition is pretty broad.
 Well, what is a CMA?
 They cover a broad scope of work.

-The truth is, as long as your work is in the capacity of an internal or external audit or financial analysis within a corporation, handing financial statements and how they affect the company, or analyzing and reporting on financial investments for a company, then your work can be considered eligible.
+The truth is, as long as your work is in the capacity of an internal or external audit or financial analysis within a corporation, handling financial statements and how they affect the company, or analyzing and reporting on financial investments for a company, then your work can be considered eligible.

 2. Does Your Experience Include Analysis?